loader image

 Propolis for health care #

 Yes.
-Non-organic propolis, pollen, royal jelly, beeswax and bee venom may be used as livestock health care products (Homeopathy and biotherapies, CAN/CGSB-32.311 Table 5.3).
-Honey though, if used for livestock health care, would have to be organic (Honey, CAN/CGSB-32.311 Table 5.3).
+Non-organic propolis, pollen, royal jelly, beeswax and bee venom are considered biotherapies and may be used as livestock health care products as per the Homeopathy and biotherapies listing in Table 5.3.
+Only organic honey is permitted for use in livestock (Honey, CAN/CGSB-32.311 Table 5.3).

 Formulants in livestock nutrition and health products #

-Which ingredients found in livestock boluses, or other health care products and production aids, are categorized as Formulants per Table 5.3 and are not subject to 32.310 1.4 or 1.5?
-(530) 1 November 2021
+Which ingredients found in livestock boluses, or other health care products and production aids, are categorized as Formulants per Table 5.3 and not subject to Clause 1.4 or 1.5 of CAN/CGSB-32.310?
+(530)

-Any substance other than the active ingredients intentionally incorporated in a formulation of a drug authorized for sale by Health Canada is considered as a formulant in Table 5.3 of the PSL.”
+Any substance other than the active ingredients intentionally incorporated in a formulation of a drug authorized for sale by Health Canada is considered as a formulant in Table 5.3.